jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 So the Docker piece is sorted; now for setting up the runner.

 #### Install/Configure Runner
-I know I've been talking about a singular runner, but I actually set up multiple instances of the runner on the same host to allow running jobs in parallel.
+I know I've been talking about a singular runner, but I'm actually seting up multiple instances of the runner on the same host to allow running jobs in parallel.
 I could probably support four simultaneous builds in my homelab but I'll settle two runners for now (after all, I only have two build flavors so far anyway).

-Each runner instance needs its own folder structure so I started by setting that up under `/opt/github/`:
+Each runner instance needs its own directory so I create those under `/opt/github/`:

 ```shell
 sudo mkdir -p /opt/github/runner{1..2} # [tl! .cmd:2]